richardbristow/nasa-image-library/README.md

 Tested in Chrome 62, IE 11, Edge 40, Safari (macOS & iOS), Firefox

-## Issues

-The loading spinner doesn't quite work as I intended as the images are briefly viewable underneath it; but I felt it was better to submit now rather than delay whilst trying to fix.

 ## Other Info

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).